telerik/kendo-ui-core/docs/api/javascript/data/hierarchicaldatasource.md

 ### filter

 Gets or sets the filter configuration.
-It applies the filter to all loaded nodes and created views from the nodes that match the filter or that have ancestors that match the filter.
+It applies the filter to all loaded nodes and created views from the nodes that match the filter and the nodes whose ancestors match the filter.

 #### Parameters